GriffinRichards/Porymap-Animation/GUIDE.md

 frames: ["2", "3", "4", "5", "6", "7", "0", "1"], // Offset 6
 frames: ["1", "2", "3", "4", "5", "6", "7", "0"], // Offset 7
 ```
+Additionally, it will be assumed that each offset animation has `numTiles` tiles of its own that start immediately after the previous group of tiles.
+For example the original animation has 4 tiles starting at tile 640, so the animation at the first offset should have 4 tiles starting at tile 644.

 - `externalFolder`: Normally the `folder` for an animation is assumed to be at the base path of the tileset it belongs to.
 If you'd like the path to instead be treated as absolute (starting from the project root) you can add `externalFolder: true,` to the animation.
 For example, in `gTileset_Lavaridge` tile 672 has